 Most people are ready to go home after resting for half an hour or so.
-You may need to stay a bit longer for observation if you have had any polyps removed.
+You may need to stay a bit longer for observation if you have had any small lumps of tissue (polyps) removed.

 If you have had a sedative - you may take a bit longer to be ready to go home.
 The sedative will normally make you feel quite pleasant and relaxed.
 However, you should not drive, operate machinery, drink alcohol, take important decisions or sign documents for 24 hours after having the sedative.
 You will need somebody to accompany you home and to stay with you for 24 hours until the effects have fully worn off.
 Most people are able to resume normal activities after 24 hours.

 The operator writes a report and sends it to the doctor who requested the colonoscopy.
-The result from any biopsy may take a few days, which can delay the report being sent.
+The result from any sample (biopsy) may take a few days, which can delay the report being sent.

-The operator may also tell you what they saw before you leave.
-However, if you have had a sedative, you may not remember afterwards what they said.
+The operator may also tell you what he/she saw before you leave.
+However, if you have had a sedative, you may not remember afterwards what you were told.
 Therefore, you may wish to have a relative or close friend with you who may be able to remember what was said.

 Are there any side-effects or complications from having a colonoscopy?

 Most colonoscopies are done without any problem.
 The sedative may cause you to feel tired or sleepy for several hours afterwards.
-You may pass a small amount of blood from your anus if a biopsy was taken, or if a polyp was removed.
-You may also get leakage of liquid accompanied by gas for up to 24 hours after taking the last dose of laxatives: you should arrange your work/social activities following a colonoscopy with this in mind.
+You may pass a small amount of blood from your back passage (anus) if a biopsy was taken or if a small lump of tissue (polyp) was removed.
+You may also have leakage of liquid accompanied by gas for up to 24 hours after taking the last dose of laxatives.
+You should arrange your work/social activities following a colonoscopy with this in mind.

 Occasionally, the colonoscope may cause damage to the colon.
-This may cause bleeding, infection and, rarely, perforation.
+This may cause bleeding, infection and (rarely) a hole (perforation).
 If any of the following occur within 48 hours after a colonoscopy, consult a doctor immediately:

-- Abdominal pain.
-(In particular if it becomes gradually worse, and is different or more intense to any 'usual' pains that you may have.)
+- Tummy (abdominal) pain.
+(In particular if it becomes gradually worse and is different or more intense to any 'usual' pains that you may have.)

 - Passing a lot of blood from your anus.